• Skip to main content

 Instructions

-• Pour in the chicken stock, tomatoes, tomato sauce, brown sugar, Italian seasoning, and salt.
+• Add the chicken stock, tomatoes, tomato sauce, brown sugar, Italian seasoning, and salt.
 Bring to a boil.
 Reduce the heat to low and simmer for fifteen minutes.

-• Before serving, preheat the broiler.
-Ladle the soup into bowls and top with a handful of mozzarella cheese.
-Broil for three to four minutes or until the cheese is melted and bubbly.
+• Preheat the broiler.
+Ladle the soup into oven-proof bowls and top with a handful of mozzarella cheese and a sprinkle of parmesan.
+Place the bowls on a rimmed baking sheet and broil for a minute or so until the cheese is melted and bubbly.

 Notes